Jean Messiha

 Jean Messiha (/fr/; born Hossam Boutros Messiha, حسام بطرس مسيحة, 10 September 1970) is an Egyptian-born French far-right economist, media personality, and formerly a politician and senior civil servant.
 He was appointed Deputy Undersecretary of Management at the Ministry of Defence in 2014 before he joined the National Front (FN) in 2016, when he became spokesman of Horaces, a group of high-ranking civil servants and business executives who meet once a month to discuss the party platform.

 Messiha stood as a candidate in the 2017 legislative election in the 4th constituency of the Aisne department.
 In 2020, he left the party to assume the presidency of the Apollon Institute, a far-right think tank.
 In 2022, Messiha joined presidential candidate Éric Zemmour's newly-founded Reconquête party and became its spokesman.

 Early life

-Messiha was born Hossam Boutros Messiha in 1970 in Cairo, Egypt, to a family of Coptic Christians; his father was a diplomat.
+Messiha was born Hossam Boutros Messiha in 1970 in Cairo, Egypt, to a family of Coptic Orthodox Christians; his father was a diplomat.
 He lived in Bogotá, Colombia from the age of 3 to 7.
 At the age of 8, he arrived with his family in France, reportedly "not speaking a word of French".
 He then grew up in Mulhouse.
 In 1990, upon his naturalisation as a French citizen, he changed his first name to Jean.

 Messiha graduated from Sciences Po, where one of his professors was Henri Guaino.
 He earned a PhD in Economics.
 His thesis was about the budgetary policies of the Maastricht Treaty and Amsterdam Treaty.
 He graduated from the École nationale d'administration in 2005.